gonzaotc/Paymaster-Pools/README.md

 Paymaster Pools are immutable contracts where anyone can provide liquidity and exit at all times, creating a strong and decentralized resistant system.

 #### **6. Increased Capital Utility: Rehypothecation**
-Since Paymaster Pools are Uniswap V4 liquidity pools in their core, swaps between [ETH, TOKEN] remain functional, novely increasing **capital utility ** as a consequence, as the provided liquidity can be simultaneously used for swapping **and** for gas sponsoring, potentially increasing LP's profits the [ETH, TOKEN] pairs in comparision with traditional pools where LP's only make profits from swaps.
-This is achieved through an ongoing development effort towards "**liquidity rehypothecation**", where ETH is locked in the ERC-4337 EntryPoint, available for sponsoring at all times, but moved into Uniswap's Pool Manager just-in-time when swaps happen (think of JIT similar to Flash Loans for liquidity provisioning), virtually allowing the same ETH liquidity to both sponsor transactions and serve as swap liquidity concurrently, making profits from both sources with the same capital, effectively increasing capital utility.
+Since Paymaster Pools are Uniswap V4 liquidity pools in their core, swaps between [ETH, TOKEN] remain functional, novely increasing **capital utility** as a consequence, as the provided liquidity can be simultaneously used for swapping **and** for gas sponsoring, potentially increasing LP's profits on [ETH, TOKEN] pairs in comparison with traditional pools where LPs only make profits from swaps.

+This is achieved through an innovative **EntryPointVault** system - an ERC4626-style vault that tokenizes ERC-4337 EntryPoint deposits as tradeable shares.
+This enables:

+- **Liquid Gas Deposits**: EntryPoint deposits become transferable ERC20 tokens, creating a liquid market for gas credits
+- **Composable Gas Infrastructure**: Other protocols can integrate with EntryPoint deposits via standard ERC20 interfaces
+- **Capital Efficiency**: The same ETH can serve multiple purposes - gas sponsoring, swap liquidity, and yield generation
+- **Distributed Risk**: Gas deposit risks are spread across many token holders rather than concentrated in a single paymaster operator

+Through ongoing development towards "**liquidity rehypothecation**", ETH is locked in the ERC-4337 EntryPoint (available for sponsoring at all times) but moved into Uniswap's Pool Manager just-in-time when swaps happen, virtually allowing the same ETH liquidity to both sponsor transactions and serve as swap liquidity concurrently, making profits from both sources with the same capital.

-~~Getting paid for providing liquidity for swaps~~ => Geting paid for providing liquidity for swaps AND for gas sponsoring.
+~~Getting paid for providing liquidity for swaps~~ => Getting paid for providing liquidity for swaps AND for gas sponsoring AND for gas deposit yields.

 #### **7. Autonomous Rebalancing**
 Naturally, since gas sponsoring decreases ETH balances and increases token balances (increased by sponsoring fees), there is constant pressure in the zeroForOne direction (ETH to Token), and a rebalance mechanism is required.